Privacy Notice - How we use your personal information

 What is the purpose of this notice

 This privacy notice aims to give you information on how we collect and process your personal information through your use of this website.
 It makes you aware of how and why your personal information will be used, namely for the purposes of the performance of our contract with you as our customer, and how long it will usually be retained for.
-It provides you with certain information that must be provided under the General Data Protection Regulation (EU) 2016/679 (‘the GDPR’), the Data Protection Act 2018 and any subsequent legislation.
+It provides you with certain information that must be provided under the EU General Data Protection Regulation 2016/679 (the GDPR), the Data Protection Act 2018 (DPA 2018) and any subsequent data protection legislation.

 This notice primarily covers how we use information relating to our customers, website visitors and people who interact with or do business with us by using our website.
 In these cases, we will be the “data controller” for the purposes of data protection law.